MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/introducing-r-server-r-package-reference.md

 ---

-# R function library reference
+# R Function Library Reference

-This section contains the function reference documentation for proprietary *revo* packages installed with Microsoft R Client and R Server, or available in a service (SQL Server 2016 or later, or Azure).
+This section contains the function reference documentation for proprietary *revo* packages installed with Microsoft R Client and R Server, or available in a service.
 Each package offers functions used for specific categories of operations.

 You can use these libraries and functions in combination with other open source or third-party packages, but to use the *revo* packages, your R code must run against a service or on a computer that has a Microsoft R installation.

+Ships in: Microsoft R Client (Windows and Linux), Microsoft R Server (all platforms), SQL Server 2016 and later (Windows only), Azure HD Insight, Azure Data Science Virtual Machines.

-The function libraries are built on **R 3.3.0**.
+Built on: **R 3.3.0**.

 |Package | Version | Description |
 |--------|---------|-------------|